This page describes alternative voting systems for single-winner

 If A ran alone against C: the winner would be A.

-For multiple choice voting with any number of candidates, a grid can be constructed that shows who the winners would be if any one candidate ran against any other:![]()
+For additional candidates, a grid can be constructed that shows who the winners would be if any one candidate ran against any other.
+For the example above with 5 candidates it might look like this:

 Then, these matrices are simply summed for all voters to give the final result.
 For an example population of 10 voters, the matrix of sums might look something like this: